🎮

 G28 pairs the hardware with 4.3 inch, IPS, 60 Hz, 480 x 272, 16:9, and 128.3 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Tempered Glass, a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Cross Lower placement, Dual thumbsticks (L3/R3?)
 Left: Upper placement Right: Lower placement, 4 Buttons, L1, R1, L2, R2 Vertical, and Power, Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.
+If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 ConsoleAnglePricePerformanceWhy Click Through